NervanaSystems/neon/doc/source/installation.rst

    pkg-config, pkg-config, Retrieves information about installed libraries

 .. note::
    To enable neon's :py:class:`.DataLoader`, several optional libraries should be installed.
 For image processing, install `OpenCV <http://opencv.org/>`__.
 For audio and video data, install `ffmpeg <https://ffmpeg.org/>`__.
 We recommend installing with a package manager (e.g. apt-get or homebrew).
+If you have encountered error messages about failing to install aeon while building neon, please visit `aeon <https://github.com/NervanaSystems/aeon>`__ page for how to install prerequisites for aeon to enable neon with aeon data loader.

 Additionally, there are several other libraries.